After YouTube’s Pedophile and #ElsaGate Scandals, Parents Still Let Kids Watch

 So what do parents think about the state of affairs at YouTube and where do they stand on letting their kids use the platform?
 To find out, Fatherly surveyed readers about their YouTube concerns (or lack thereof) and their children’s YouTube experiences.
 The results showed, perhaps surprisingly, that a significant subset of parents were not overly worried about children being exposed to harmful content.

 While a decent chunk of readers are giving YouTube the benefit of the doubt, the majority of Fatherly readers do agree that YouTube needs to do much more to police their content.
-Still, there some 11 percent of readers don’t think the platform needs to spend more time and money fixing the problem.
+Still, some 11 percent of readers don’t think the platform needs to spend more time and money fixing the problem.
 Many more believe that it’s just a hopeless case.

 Still, 49.5 percent of readers said they would still let their kids watch YouTube.
 Some said they would be attempting to monitor that consumption, while others said they felt concerns about the platform were overblown.